 Check while booking air tickets – refund and cancellation policies, social distancing practices, hygiene practices, etc.

 Consider booking a direct flight if given a choice.
 The lesser you stay out, the better and safe.
-I had to come to Lucknow, so I preferred waiting to get a direct flight than booking the flight which was via Delhi for obvious reasons.
+I had to come to Lucknow, so I preferred waiting to get a direct flight than booking the flight via Delhi for obvious reasons.

 Wear comfortable and light clothes.
 I like to keep it super casual with almost zero accessories when I am travelling, so I wore a t-shirt and a pyjama.